-Floors form the base of your entire home decor; both literally and from an aesthetic standpoint.
-Selecting a flooring option like vitrified tiles vs marble can be a daunting task since installing it is a time consuming process.
+A gorgeous floor is one that floors anybody who enters your home!
+From marble to granite, there are so many options available!
+Selecting a flooring option like vitrified tiles vs marble can be a daunting task since installing it is a time-consuming process.
 Therefore, it is important to take your time and weigh the options before you make a decision about your flooring.
 There are a number of things to know before choosing floors for your home.

 A common dilemma for Indian homeowners is choosing between the time-honoured marble and the relatively newer but equally popular vitrified tiles.
 Read on to know more about the marble vs vitrified flooring debate.